hannesdatta/thesis-guide/readme.md

 Contributions in any form (e.g., correcting typos, adding chapters, etc.) are welcome!

-Please fork this repository, create branches per featuer, and issue pull requests for each change you're making!
+Please fork this repository, create branches per feature, and issue pull requests for each change you're making!

 For details on how to contribute, please view the [contribution guidelines for Tilburg Science Hub](https://github.com/hannesdatta/tilburg-science-hub), so please check the documentation there.